alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre-microsoft-rds.md

 These instructions will walk you through deploying a Secure Research Environment (SRE) that uses an existing Safe Haven Management (SHM) environment.

-> :warning: If you are deploying a Tier 0 or Tier 1 environment, or a development environment, we would suggest deploying with either [Guacamole](./how-to-deploy-sre-apache-guacamole.md) for a full remote desktop or [CoCalc](./how-to-deploy-sre-cocalc.md) for a collaborative notebook based interface.
+> :warning: If you are deploying a Tier 0 or Tier 1 environment, or a development environment, we would suggest deploying with either [Guacamole](./how-to-deploy-sre-apache-guacamole.md).
-> These options are more fully automated and, while they do not yet provide the required security assurances for Tier 2 and above environments, they are suitably secure for Tier 0 or 1 environments.
+> This option is more fully automated and, while it does not provide the required security assurances for Tier 2 and above environments, it is suitably secure for Tier 0 or 1 environments.

 ## Contents